8 Self Care Books For Students To Read Before Bed

 6. “Good Vibes, Good Life: How Self-Love Is Key To Unlocking Your Greatness – Vex King”

 This number one Sunday Times best-seller is a fabulous read, and really does give you that get up and go you’ve been looking for!

 Vex King is a social media content creator and mind coach, and in his book, he talks about self-love and how to keep positive.

 If you want to live a more meaningful life, you deffo need to read this book, with many people going as far as to say that this book changed their life!

-There’s over 500k copies sold worldwide, making this one of our top choices for self care books to read before bed.
+There are over 500k copies sold worldwide, making this one of our top choices for self-care books to read before bed.

 Purchase it on Amazon here.

 Are you still looking to find your inner spark?
 Well, this book might be the answer peeps!

 This book will help you move away from difficult times, and remind you of your greatness – because you’ve got to do you.